Explosive weapons in populated areasExplosive weapons in populated areas

 The Position of the United Nations

 The Secretary-General of the United Nations has highlighted the indiscriminate and severe humanitarian impact of the use of explosive weapons in populated areas since 2009.
-He has consistently used his reports to the Security Council on the protection of civilians in armed conflict to bring attention to the devastating effects of the use of explosive weapons in populated areas on civilians; and continues to appeal to parties to armed conflict and States to avoid the use of explosive weapons in populated areas, to work to remove conflict from urban areas altogether and to avoid locating military objectives within or near densely populated areas.
+He has consistently used his reports to the Security Council to bring attention to the devastating effects of the use of explosive weapons in populated areas on civilians; to appeal to States to formally endorse the Declaration and call on all parties to armed conflict to avoid the use of explosive weapons in populated areas, to work to remove conflict from populated areas altogether, and to avoid locating military objectives within or near densely populated areas.

 “When explosive weapons are used in populated areas, 90% of the casualties are civilians resulting in lasting trauma endured by millions of girls, boys, women and men,,